Revised November 14, 2013

-First: There are individuals in a group of people producing goods and services.
+First: There are individuals in a group of people producing commodities, trades, goods and services.

-Second: The people in the group need and want each others goods and services.
+Second: The people in the group need and want each others commodities, trades, goods and services.

-Third: At first these goods and services were exchanged in ratios to each other among the members of the group.
+Third: At first these commodities, trades, goods and services were exchanged in ratios to each other among the members of the group.
 This is called bartering.

-Fifth: It became apparent that a symbol was needed to represent the exchange value of the goods and services.
+Fifth: It became apparent that a symbol was needed to represent the exchange value of the commodities, trades, goods and services.
 A medium of exchange was developed.

-Seventh: This symbol represents the exchange value of goods and services, in defined terms, called money units.
+Seventh: This symbol represents the exchange value of commodities, trades, goods and services, in defined terms, called money units.

 Eight: Continued production creates more exchange value and this exchange value backs the symbol called money.
-The exchange value gives money its value, energy and power.
+The exchange value gives money its value, energy, wealth, capital and power.

 Ninth: Increasing production increases the exchange value inherent in each money unit and in the money supply.

 Tenth: It became obvious that when the money supply is held constant the Constant Money Supply standardizes the money unit as a unit of measure.
-This standardized unit of measure is used to estimate, assess or ascertain the exchange value of goods and services.
+This standardized unit of measure is used to estimate, assess or ascertain the exchange value of commodities, trades, goods and services.
 It is also discovered that the economic system becomes secured and standardized when the money supply is held constant.
-A Constant Money Supply provides security preventing the transfer of exchange value, money value or money energy away from the Producers without an exchange returned for it.
-A Constant Money Supply prevents the non-producer/counter-producer from stealing the value and energy away from the economic system and from the Producers of the value and energy.
+A Constant Money Supply provides security preventing the transfer of exchange value, money value, energy, wealth, capital and power away from the Producers without an exchange returned for it.
+A Constant Money Supply prevents the non-producer and counter-producer from stealing the value, energy, wealth, capital and power away from the economic system and from the Producers of the value, energy, wealth, capital and power.

 There are standardized units of measure for length, weight, volume etc. These standardized measures allow the Producers to function efficiently.
 These standardized measures lend efficiency to the Open Market and the economic system.
-They protect the Producers of the goods and services against the non-producers and counter-producers.
+They protect the Producers of the commodities, trades, goods and services against the non-producers and counter-producers.
 It is unimaginable to conceive a society or an economic system without standardized units of measures for length, weight or volume.
 It is also hard to conceive an economic system without a standardized unit of measure for exchange value, the money unit.
-The money unit must be standardized in order for Producers, families, societies, nations, mankind and the environment to prosper and survive.
+The money unit must be standardized in order for Producers, families, organizations, societies, nations, mankind and the environment to prosper.

 A nation or economic system lacking a Constant Money Supply is like having a bank without doors, windows or walls.
-The non-producers and counter-producers have almost total free rein in stealing the exchange value, energy and power out of the money units and out of the economic systems as they expand the money supply.
+The non-producers and counter-producers have almost total free rein in stealing the exchange value, energy, wealth, capital and power out of the money units and out of the economic systems as they expand the money supply.